-SchoolTutoring Academy’s tutoring programs for White Hall students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for White Hall, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 White Hall School District serves six schools containing nearly 3,000 students.
 There are six K-6 elementary schools, a middle school with grades 7-9, and a high school comprised of grades 10-12.
 White Hall has the vision of not only providing students with what they need but also what they are interested in and offering academic and extracurricular activities that improve the children’s quality of life.
 The district has an even more unique mission statement, which promotes students understanding the world, including the values of a free society; having respect for all humans; practicing ethical habits; being creative thinkers; and appreciating the arts and sciences.